This post may contain affiliate links and ads. Read our disclosure policy here.

 6. Secure the cup in place with a couple of pieces of the masking tape.

-The end result is adorable and perfectly suited for your Dr Seuss themed celebrations!
+The end result is adorable and perfectly suited for your Dr Seuss themed celebrations and adventures!

 Prep Ahead of Time if Needed